Lost-Empire-Entertainment/Elypso-hub/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux-brightgreen)
 ![Development Stage](https://img.shields.io/badge/development-Release-brightgreen)

-# This branch is heavily outdated and **Elypso hub** is being remade on the _remake branch.
+# This branch is planned to be deprecated and is no longer maintained and **Elypso hub** is being remade on the 'indev' branch.
 Follow that if you want to see the latest currently unstable changes.
-This branch will be removed once the remake is ready to replace the contents of this branch.

 **Elypso hub** is the project launcher used by Elypso engine.
 It uses several libraries listed in [the library file](LIBRARIES.md), it is built with C++ 20 and it runs natively on Windows and Linux (tested on Ubuntu-based distros and Arch).